georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 Interactive: true
 ```

 Setting `Interactive` to `true` means that we want R Studio to make use of `shiny` and `miniUI` by opening a dialog box that allows the user to choose a directory and give the custom project folder a name.
-If we set `interactive` to `false`, then we would leave our function alone and let it be called manually like in the previous [tutorial](www.google.com).
+If we set `interactive` to `false`, then we would leave our function as-is and let it be called manually like in the previous [tutorial](www.google.com).

+### 6. Make the Shiny UI
+Now we get to make the function interact with our user.

+### 7. Finish up your R package

+### 8. Publish your R package